decred/dcrdocs/docs/getting-started/user-guides/dcrwallet-tickets.md

     enableticketbuyer=1

-If you are using a Stakepool, you should also add the following lines (all of these can be found on your Stakepool's "Tickets" page):
+If you are using a stakepool, you should also add the following lines (all of these can be found on your stakepool's "Tickets" page):

     ticketaddress=<P2SH Address shared with Stakepool>
     pooladdress=<Stakepool's Fee Collection Address>